codeship/screencast-storyboards/storyboards/node-bitbucket-modulus.md

 ![Deployed Application][screenshot-deployed-application]

+#########RECORD VIDEO FROM HERE

 If you need help with setting up your own application, please use the support link in the top-right corner or tweet us at [codeship][codeship-twitter]!

+Take a look at all of our other deployment videos and blogposts at blog.codeship.io.
+If you want to give Codeship a try click the sign up link that will open right after the video.

+Ship long and prosper

 ![Build Deployment Complete][screenshot-build-deployment-complete]